InnerSourceCommons/InnerSourceLearningPath/project-leader/01-introduction.md

-Welcome to the learning path section for product managers.
+Welcome to the learning path section for project leaders.

 After completing this segment, you will have a better understanding of how InnerSource speeds up product development.
 We will also cover how it relates to Agile development best practices.